colettecello/dcon-vagrant-test/README.md

-# dcon-vagrant
+# dcon-vagrant-puppet

-this is a test repo to research deploying a python app automatically
+this is a test repo to research deploying a python app (dcon) automatically with puppet